How to Start Over in Life: A Guide to Beginning Again

 Step 8: Build New Rhythms

 Starting over takes time.
-There will be setbacks.
-There will be days when you feel like you are back at square one.
+There will be setbacks and days when you feel like you are back at square one.
+You are not — progress is rarely linear.

 Give yourself grace.
 You are doing a hard thing.
 It is okay if it takes a while.